taosdata/TDengine/docs/en/10-third-party/05-bi/11-superset.md

 6. In the SQL editor area, any SQL statement that conforms to TDengine syntax can be entered for execution

 ## Example
-We have selected two templates from the SuperSet Chart template that are more procedural to demonstrate their effectiveness, using smart meter data as an example:
+We chose two popular templates from the SuperSet Chart template to showcase their effects, using smart meter data as an example:

 The first type is Aggregate, which displays the maximum voltage value collected per minute during the specified time period in Group 4